wallabag/wallabag/content/developer/docker.md

 Switch DBMS
 -----------

-By default, wallabag will start with a SQLite database.
-Since wallabag provides support for Postgresql and MySQL, docker containers are also available for these ones.
+By default, wallabag starts with a SQLite database.
+However, wallabag also supports PostgreSQL and MySQL.
+Docker containers are available for both.

 In `docker-compose.yml`, for the chosen DBMS uncomment: